 Have you seen that trot?!
 Lady Gaia is a gorgeous mover with a beautiful face to match!
-This mare is all leg and she could be a force in the show ring as she matures in balance and carriage.
-“G” as she’s known in the barn, is quiet and steady – her video was made while a truck dumped tons of gravel on the driveway behind her!
+This mare is all leg and with her fancy, flowing gaits she could be a force in the show ring.
+“G” as she’s known in the barn, is quiet and steady – her first video was made while a truck dumped tons of gravel on the driveway behind her!
 She is happiest when hacking out, and is generally unfazed by things that spook even the experienced geldings in the barn.
 She goes on her own and with company, in the arena and in the open, in a rubber snaffle with a loose rein.

-G can be quite lazy under saddle, and much prefers a casual ride over really going to work.
+G could excel in a dressage career and even low level jumping or eventing with the right partner!
 She is fully rehabbed from a minor tendon injury and perfectly sound in all gaits.
-She could handle a dressage career and even low level jumping or eventing with the right partner!
-She is picky (as mares are) about her handling, though is friendly and easily manageable.
+She is light on her feet with nice rhythm and balance, and is a comfortable ride.
+She has started over fences easily without even a glance at the new question.
+She is friendly and easily manageable both on the ground and under saddle.
 G sits toward the bottom of her group of mares and prefers to have one good friend to hang with, or be in a small group that’s nice to each other.

 ADOPTION FEE POLICY

 New Vocations’ adoption fees are intentionally set lower than the cost of buying most Thoroughbreds or Standardbreds through a private seller.
 In today’s market, it’s not unusual for horses coming right off the track to be listed for sale at a price between $2,000 and $5,000.
 At New Vocations, a fee is set for each horse that will ultimately help the horse find a home quickly.
 The program’s facilities are always at full capacity, which means the program cannot take in an additional horse until one is adopted.
 Adopters should be encouraged to know that by adopting a horse through New Vocations, they are actually helping two horses transition to careers outside of racing.